SuhaylSayed/Social-Inclusion-Data-Visualization-Tool/README.md

 # Notes about the Data

 The dashboard makes use of unreleased data.
 Once the data is officially released for public viewing it will be linked below via the StatsCan website.
-Images of the tool shown below contain either released or synthetic data.
+Images of the tool shown contain either released or synthetic data.

 # Released Data